 The Andromeda has a discernibly wider soundstage than the SE846.
 The imaging is great on both headphones, but the Andromeda feels grander.

-SUMMARY – Campfire Andromeda Versus Sure SE846 Comparison Review
+SUMMARY – Campfire Andromeda Versus Shure SE846 Comparison Review

 At this price point, I thought there would be a little more competition.
 But the Campfire Andromeda so greatly surpasses the SE846 that it’s really in a league of its own.
 The Andromeda is a cool 300 hundred bucks more expensive than the SE846.
 But hey, if you’re already dishing out this kind of cash on a pair of headphones, you might as well get the best.
-And the Campfire Andromeda may indeed be the best in-ear headphone I’ve ever listened to.
+And the Campfire Andromeda may indeed be the best in-ear headphone I’ve ever listened to in this price range.

 You can find these headphones for the best price at: